Click the images to see them larger above!

 However, Ethan had been having severe back pain from new tumors in his spine.
 A second surgery was unable to remove all of the tumor, and after recovering from the surgery, he started 30 more rounds of radiation.
 He also went to physical therapy to learn to walk again.

 In November 2019, Ethan received some good news: his routine MRI was completely clear of tumors.
 Unfortunately, in February 2020, four new brain tumors were discovered.
 Surgery was no longer an option, so he began 10 rounds of radiation.

 Ethan had been very stable and energetic up until the end of August, when another MRI showed tumor growth in his spine and head.
 He underwent another 12 rounds of radiation.
-Today, Ethan is in a wheelchair, is slowly losing function, and is now receiving comfort care.
+Ethan was in a wheelchair, slowly losing function and receiving comfort care.

 Ethan’s family is so thankful for Alex’s Lemonade Stand Foundation, especially the SuperSibs program.
 Ethan’s siblings always feel special when something comes in the mail just for them.

 Update 12/22/20: Sadly, Ethan passed away on December 20, 2020.

 Your donation helps to fund critically-needed research to find better treatments and cures for children with cancer.